October 31, 2003

 The war we had to have

-‘Why we're all the way with the USA’, on why we declared war on Iraq and why John Howard is apparently coated in political teflon despite the ‘anarchy’ in Iraq.
+On Saturday, Paul Sheehan had an article in the Herald entitled ‘Why we're all the way with the USA’, on why we declared war on Iraq and why John Howard is apparently coated in political teflon despite the ‘anarchy’ in Iraq.

 Reinforcing the idea that our PM had committed to war long before the ‘last minute’ decision was made in March–something most had already concluded at the time–Sheehan writes: